top of page

 Casa D'Abreu Neto

-Interestingly, Maria Manuel, the current person responsible for the renovation project, is the one who the house means the most to her family.
-She was born, grew up, spent her childhood, had parties and birthdays, studied, and celebrated Christmas and New Year's Eve in this house.
-She lived in the house until she was 10 years old, when she moved in with her parents.
-However, she never physically or mentally separated herself from the place where she had always been happy.
+Curiously, Maria Manuel, the current person responsible for the rehabilitation project, is the one to whom the house means the most within the whole family.
+She was born there, grew up, lived her childhood, held parties and birthdays, studied, celebrated Christmases and New Year's Eves in this house.
+She lived in the house until the age of 10, when she went to live permanently with her parents. yet she was never separated physically or mentally from the place where she had been so happy.

-The House is made up of marble, exotic woods, lamps and handles designed for the space but above all it is made up of a lot of respect, trust, communication, affection and love.
+The House is made up of marble, exotic woods, lamps and door handles designed for the space, but above all it is made up of great respect, trust, communication, affection and love.

 2019

-Fernando Neto wants to leave the heritage in its best possible condition and dignity.
-He wants the work and legacy to be perpetuated in the future, and it is at this time that Maria Manuel also begins to envision the future of that house in a new, more consistent way and protecting the heritage.
+Fernando Neto wished to preserve the heritage in its highest spirit and dignity.
+It was his desire that work and legacy should be perpetuated into the future, and it wsa at that moment that Maria Manuel also began to envisage the future of that house in a more consistent way, safeguarding and protecting its heritage.

-It was during this process that Fernando Neto insisted on a visit by Architect Siza, as he had never returned since 1957.
+It was in this process that Fernando Neto insisted on a visit from Architect Siza, as he had not returned to the house since 1957.

-It was from this happy encounter that the inspiration for the creation of the documentary "The First Siza" was born.
+From this luminous encounter was born the inspiration for the creation of the documentary "The First Siza".

 Visita Arquiteto Siza à Fotografia Antiga Casa d'Abreu Neto